Domain Dictionary: Words you should know

 You’ve probably come across a lot of strange words and acronyms referring to domain names.
 Here are some of the most common ones that you should be aware of so you can sound smart with your friends.

-Registrar – a registrar is where you, the business owner, registers a domain name.
+Registrar – a registrar is where you, the business owner, register a domain name.

 Registry – think of the registry as the wholesaler of domain names that provides them to the registrar.
 When you register a domain name at a registrar, the registrar reserves the domain name through the registry.